UofT-DSI/production/lessons/part_1/production_1_introduction.md

 + A regression model can be framed as a classification model and vice versa.
     - Regression to classification: apply quantization.
-    - Classification to regression: predict likelihood of class.
+    - Classification to regression: predict the likelihood of class.

 :::